ostroproject/ostro-os/doc/architecture/system-and-security-architecture.rst

 a problem that the default security setup does not cover, the security can be stepped up by adding components and configuration.

-In addition, supporting multiple real users of the same device is less important and left to applications to support.
+Supporting multiple real users of the same device is less important and left to applications to support.
 Therefore the security model can use Unix users to distinguish between different applications.
-All interaction with the device is supposed to be done through applications, not by logging into the core system directly.
+All interaction with the device is done through applications, not by logging into the core system directly.

-This architecture documentation explains how the security is currently integrated.
-It does not attempt to explain alternative or future implementations, and therefore can be used as documentation of the current revision of Ostro OS that the documentation is shipped with.
-Some items that are likely to be added soon are already documented, but clearly marked as *TODO*.
+This architecture documentation explains how the security is currently integrated into the Ostro OS.
+Some items that may be added are also documented, but clearly marked as *TODO*.
 Especially covered are the places where the security model differs from baseline Linux security that can be expected from any mainstream desktop Linux distribution.

-For a discussion of potential other security mechanisms see the `threat analysis document`_.
+For a discussion of potential other security mechanisms see the :ref:`security-threat-analysis` documenentation.

-.. _`threat analysis document`: security-threat-analysis.rst

 Key Security Concepts
 =====================

-* scalable security: protection mechanisms can be turned on to increase security (defence in depth) or turned off to decrease overhead and/or complexity.
-However, not all combinations are tested, see `Production and Development Images`_
+* Scalable Security: Protection mechanisms can be turned on to increase security (defense in depth) or turned off to decrease overhead and/or complexity.
+However, not all combinations are tested, see `Production and Development Images`_ later in this document.

 * Unix DAC is used to separate applications.
 Each application runs under a different uid.
 Supporting multiple real users of the same